 (1) "That having respect to the facts and circumstances of the matter, the Ld.
-The Assessing Officer violated the requirements of Section 41(1) of the Act by adding.. without considering ledger account supplied the of creditor the statement by assessee the M/s..... about the FY...
-Because such liabilities have been ongoing for many years without being challenged by either the creditor or the Assessing Officer with regard to assessment year...., it cannot be assumed that the abovementioned liabilities have ceased to exist.
+The Assessing Officer violated the requirements of Section 41(1) of the Act by adding.. without considering ledger account statement supplied the of the creditor the by assessee M/s..... about the FY...
+Because such liabilities have been ongoing for many years without being challenged by either the creditor or the Assessing Officer with regard to assessment year....., it cannot be assumed that the abovementioned liabilities have ceased to exist.